 This is the very best house music of 2017!

 You might also like: The 25 Best House Tracks of 2016

 1. "HOME" - JOE GODDARD [DOMINO]

 Joe Goddard's endearing re-make of Danny Tenaglia's, "Music Is The Answer" may have been the shining single off his sophomore album, Electric Lines.
 However, it was this particular single, "Home" which struck four-on-the-floor gold thanks to an immaculate disco chorus sung by up-and-coming vocalist, Daniel Wilson who also stars in the accompanied music video.
-A tongue-in-cheek, five minute story which follows the vocalist himself on an early-morning, cab-ride home from the club, drifting into unconsciousness towards an animated disco-wonderland filled with psychedelic visions of nude disco divas, leather daddies, and the house music legend himself, Larry Levan.
+The video is a tongue-in-cheek, five minute story which follows the vocalist himself on an early-morning, cab-ride home from the club.
+He drifts into unconsciousness towards an animated disco-wonderland filled with psychedelic visions of nude disco divas, leather daddies, and the house music legend himself, Larry Levan.

 2. "NOTHING REALLY MATTERS" - TOTO CHIAVETTA [INNERVISIONS]

 At about 4AM on one Friday the 13th this past January in the middle of the Yucatan jungle, Dixon was unleashing one unidentified track after another and the very peak of his set he featured this otherworldly tribalistic party-starter by Italian producer, Toto Chiavetta.
 The tune went down in Day Zero history as the biggest track ID, only to be released a long eight months later with seven other fantastic numbers on dance music's most illustrious imprint, Innervisions.
 It set the bar higher than ever thanks to an odd pairing of middle-eastern strings and tribal rhythms colored with trippy, reverberated sound effects.
 It sounded like nothing else yet it fit in perfectly with the vibe of 2017.